Great Mosque of Brussels: The Great Mosque (1978)

-In 1967, King Baudouin of Belgium lent the building to King Faisal ibn Abd al-Aziz of Saudi Arabia with a 99-year rent-free lease, on an official visit to Belgium as part of negotiations to secure oil contracts.
+In 1967, King Baudouin of Belgium lent the building to King Faisal of Saudi Arabia with a 99-year rent-free lease, on an official visit to Belgium as part of negotiations to secure oil contracts.
 The building was turned into a place of worship for the use of Muslim immigrants to Belgium, who at the time were notably from Morocco and Turkey.
-As part of the deal, imams from the Gulf area would be hired, and although their orthodox Salafism was of a different tradition than that of the more open-minded Sunni immigrants, according to politician Georges Dallemagne, their teachings would over time turn these immigrants towards a more orthodox tradition and would also discourage them from integrating into Belgian society.
+As part of the deal, imams from the Gulf area would be hired, and although their orthodox Salafism was of a different tradition than that of the more open-minded Sunni immigrants, according to the politician Georges Dallemagne, their teachings would over time turn these immigrants towards a more orthodox tradition and would also discourage them from integrating into Belgian society.

 The mosque, whose round structure was preserved, but whose appearance was thoroughly changed after a long reconstruction carried out at the expense of Saudi Arabia by the Tunisian architect Mongi Boubaker, was solemnly inaugurated in 1978 in the presence of Khalid ibn Abd al-Aziz and Baudouin.

 Organisation

-By decree signed by Belgian education minister André Bertouille in 1983, the mosque was put under the control of the Muslim World League, which then received three positions on its board of directors.
-The mosque is also financed by the Muslim World League, which in turn is financed by the government of Saudi Arabia.
-The Islamic Cultural Center hosts a school and an Islamic research centre whose objectives are to propagate the Muslim faith.
+By decree signed by the Belgian education minister André Bertouille in 1983, the mosque was put under the control of the Muslim World League, which then received three positions on its board of directors.
+The mosque is also financed by the Muslim World League, which in turn is financed by the Saudi government.
+The Islamic Cultural Center (ICC) hosts a school and an Islamic research centre whose objectives are to propagate the Muslim faith.
 The prayers are in Arabic.
 The centre also provides courses of Arabic for adults and children, as well as introductory courses in Islam and other activities geared towards solidarity.

-Belgian parliamentarian Willy Demeyer has criticised the mosque’s organisation as outdated: "Today, Muslims are present in every district of Belgium and the vast majority of them wish to live out their beliefs in peace – it is to them that we should be handing over the most representative place of Belgian Islam..."
+The Belgian parliamentarian Willy Demeyer has criticised the mosque's organisation as outdated: "Today, Muslims are present in every district of Belgium and the vast majority of them wish to live out their beliefs in peace – it is to them that we should be handing over the most representative place of Belgian Islam..."